pysmo/aimbat-docs/docfiles/gettingData.rst

 Getting Data
 ============

+Note: Not necessary if you already have your own set ways of obtaining data.
+This section is added for completion.

 There are several ways to obtain seismic data from `IRIS <http://www.iris.edu/dms/nodes/dmc/data/types/waveform-data/>`_ to input to AIMBAT.
 The authors used two ways to do it, and a further list of libraries for obtaining seismic data is provided in the sidebars `here <http://www.iris.edu/dms/nodes/dmc/data/types/waveform-data/>`_.

 .. ############################################################################ ..